Trade Show Exhibit Display:

 Check out the work they have done for others.
 If you don’t like what you see, hire your own graphic designer to help produce artwork for your booth.

-Be sure graphics and banners with your company and/or product name is highly visible, well-lit, and features large easy-to-read type.
+Be sure graphics and banners with your company or product name are highly visible, well-lit, and features large easy-to-read type.
 You may want to have multiple signs in different areas of your booth.
 Keep your message succinct and direct.
 After all, you only have about three seconds to make an impression and turn a prospect into a viable lead.

 Benefits of Modular Displays